How To Install a Resin Bound Driveway

 • Edging tape: Make sure all edges of your work area have been protected with tape to avoid resin staining.

 The process of mixing and laying a Resin Bound driveway is simple but requires absolute accuracy at every stage to ensure success.
-Do not try and make shortcuts.
+Do not try to make shortcuts.

 Step 1.
 How to mix the resin